cloudquery/cloudquery/website/pages/docs/reference/source-spec.md

 A flag that indicates whether the value of `_cq_id` should be a UUID that is a hash of the primary keys or a random UUID.
 If a resource has no primary keys defined the value will always be a random UUID

-The latest version of all source plugins support this feature, but only source plugins released after 2023-03-08 will support this functionality.
+Supported by source plugins released on 2023-03-08 and later

 ### spec